Sutrannu/sunday-raceday/content/faq.md

   - The last, but usually not the least, race is a really long one.
   - like, 15-20 minutes
   - There is usually a nature break right before
+  - Do no cross the finish line unless you are in last place.
+    Last goes first, then the rest.
+- What's "Bread"?
+  - _Scramble with Bread_ is a rediculous track we race every week
+    1. Don't trust the racing line \>\>\>
+    1. If you get reset, spin in circles until you see a checkpoint callout in the sky
+    1. Last goes first (see long boi)
+    1. Blame RenAigu
 - Did I win?
   - It's really about the journey
   - We keep score and post it in Discord